Hillman Avenger: Wagon

-A press release on 23 February 1972 announced a station wagon, to be introduced in early spring, 1972, with its formal introduction at the 1972 Chicago Auto Show.
+A press release on 23 February 1972 announced a station wagon, to be introduced in early spring 1972, with its formal introduction at the 1972 Chicago Auto Show.

 Station wagons featured a 70bhp (8.5:1 compression ratio) engine with dual carburetors; three configurations for the rear seat (seating, loading or extended to an 80" long "sleeping" mode); counterbalanced rear tailgate; 24" liftover height; 60 cu ft capacity; and an overall length 4" greater than the sedans; The wagons spare wheel was mounted under the rear load floor, outside the car, lowerable by a provided hexnut.

 Annual updates

-For model year 1971, an optional twin carburetor became available, the four-cylinder engine added 15 horsepower on August 23, 1971, and the standard engine was given an automatic choke.
+For 1971, an optional twin carburetor became available, the four-cylinder engine added 15 horsepower on August 23, 1971, and the standard engine was given an automatic choke.

-The Cricket survived for two full model years: 1971-1972.
-Chrysler appeared to market a Cricket for MY 1973, going so far as to publish marketing materials for MY1973 Crickets, but in fact none were imported after January 1, 1973 — and despite selling the vehicles after that as 1973 models, they carried 1972 MY vehicle identification numbers (VINs).
+The Cricket survived for two full model years: 1971 and 1972.
+Chrysler appeared to market a Cricket for 1973, going so far as to publish marketing materials for 1973 model year Crickets, but in fact none were imported after January 1, 1973 — and despite selling the vehicles after that as 1973 models, they carried 1972 model year vehicle identification numbers (VINs).

 Sales and reception

 Despite its market strengths (multi-link rear suspension, strong ride and handling, four-door configuration, standard radial tires, chair-height seating, flow through ventilation, safety innovations and economical performance — in many regards on par with its Beetle/Vega/Pinto/Gremlin competitors — the Cricket's reliability and dealer network became points of criticism.
 It languished in the market, with sales reaching approximately 41,000 over its two full years on the market, roughly half its projected sales.
-For model year 1971, Plymouth had sold 27,682 Crickets when Chevrolet had sold 275,000 Vegas and Ford, 352,000 Pintos.
+For 1971, Plymouth had sold 27,682 Crickets when Chevrolet had sold 275,000 Vegas and Ford, 352,000 Pintos.
 For 1972 (and 1973), 13,882 were sold.

-With slow sales and stiff competition, re-engineering the Cricket to meet 1974 U.S. safety, bumper and emissions standards seemed like a poor investment.
-The Cricket was effectively discontinued after Plymouth dealers sold the last remaining 1972 models, shortly into Calendar Year 1973 — just prior to the gas crisis of 1973, which resulted in a sharp increase in demand for economical cars.
+With slow sales and stiff competition, reengineering the Cricket to meet 1974 U.S. safety, bumper and emissions standards seemed like a poor investment.
+The Cricket was effectively discontinued after Plymouth dealers sold the last remaining 1972 models, shortly into the 1973 Calendar Year — just prior to the gas crisis of 1973, which resulted in a sharp increase in demand for economical cars.
 Having reduced its economical offerings, Chrysler's sales plummeted and the company had lost a record $170 million by 1974.

 In retrospect, Chrysler had poorly prepared the Cricket for the US market.
-Though advertising that the Cricket had undergone millions of miles in testing from cold-weather testing in Norway to hot-weather testing in Spain, Chrysler began marketing the Cricket in the U.S. before testing on American roads, in harsh American climates.
+Though advertising noted that the Cricket had undergone millions of miles in testing from cold-weather testing in Norway to hot-weather testing in Spain, Chrysler began marketing the Cricket in the U.S. before testing on American roads, in harsh American climates.
 In its December 1970 issue, Car and Driver tested the Cricket, with the reviewer left stranded roadside.
 Consumer Reports did not give the Cricket a "good" rating, recommending a Plymouth Valiant instead.
 Weaknesses included the Stromberg fuel system and Lucas electricals; a design decision to replace underseal with electrolysed paint, resulting in corrosion issues; and an MSRP very close to the Plymouth Dart/Valiant MSRP.